Deception Tip 33:

 We used a popular example of a politician who called somebody that woman.
 So, if you don’t remember I encourage you to take a listen to number 18.
 Because the person we were speaking about was famous Bill Clinton and his Monica Lewinsky scandal where he referred to her as that woman in an attempt to distance himself from that situation.

-Now this happens all the time where people on a distance themselves and I went over a lot of examples of why it might happen and what the case may be.
-But basically, they do not want any association between them and whomever or whatever is in question.
+Now this happens all the time when people distance themselves and I went over a lot of examples of why it might happen and what the case may be.
+But basically, they do not want any association between them and whoever or whatever is in question.

 So, that is the case with distancing language and that is exactly what’s going on when liars talk about themselves in the third person.
 They do not want to be associated with whatever is going on, whatever they are trying to lie about.
 So, usually, that means they’ll speak in the term one instead of I.